calebzahnd/css-core/README.md

 # CSS Core

 CSS Core is a very simple, lightweight alternative to larger frameworks such as Bootstrap and grid systems like Susy.
-It is built with the belief that markup should be mean and lean and layout should be controlled in stylesheets, not a bunch of classes.
+It is an opinionated system, built with the belief that markup should be mean and lean and layout should be controlled in stylesheets, not a bunch of classes.

 ## Usage